North Cornwall · EX23 · Cornwall Council North

 Why Bude is its own job.

-Conservation Area covers the canal, the seafront and parts of the town centre.
+Around Bude (EX23), conservation Area covers the canal, the seafront and parts of the town centre.
 AONB and Heritage Coast across most of the parish boundary.
 Edge-of-town residential growth is significant.
 For renovation specifically, parts of Bude sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Bude drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Bude project as a EX23-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Bude properly up front saves more time than any drawing tool ever will.
+Most of our renovation work in Bude lands on post-war estates, with detailing that has to nod to the wider North Cornwall streetscape.

 Planning note